skyler-stewart/ModelFitting/README.md

     * For parameter sections, this should be the same as the input parameter passed to your model.
     * For the composite section, this should be "composite".
 If it is named something else, this section will not be recognized correctly.
 * The **label** fields are nicely formatted versions of the name.
 These will be used in the result file and graph when displaying data.
-* The **abreviation** fields are shortened versions of the label or name.
+* The **abbreviation** fields are shortened versions of the label or name.
 They are also used to display data.
 * The **data** fields should include a list of observed values.
     * Your model prediction will be fit against all values (the parameters and composite combined).